University of Oklahoma: Student organizations, activities, and media

 The local chapter of the Army ROTC provides officer training and education for nearly 100 OU students.
 Officially founded in 1919, it is one of the oldest such programs in the nation.
 OU Army ROTC cadets are active in numerous campus and state activities.
 They provide military color guards for Sooner football games and various on-campus ceremonies and events.
 After completing the Army ROTC program, OU students receive a commission in either the Regular Army, Army Reserve, or National Guard.

 The campus student radio station, Studio U, broadcasts over the Internet.
 The campus TV station, OUTV, features student-produced programming five nights a week and is available on Public-access television cable TV (Cox Communications Ch.
 124, ATT uVerse 99) also via Facebook and YouTube sites.
 OU Nightly, the live student newscast, airs weekdays at 7:00am, 12:00pm, 4:30pm live and 9:30pm.
 Sooner Sportspad, a live sports program, airs live Monday nights at 7:30 on Fox Sports SW and throughout the week as repeats on OUTV.
 Oklahoma's Gaylord College of Journalism and Mass Communication programs Studio U and OUTV.
 Oklahoma's Department of Continuing Education operates KROU and KGOU, a public radio station broadcasting on 106.3 FM.
 KGOU is affiliated with NPR.

+The University of Oklahoma maintains a delegation to the Oklahoma Intercollegiate Legislature.
+With the delegation being one of the oldest delegations to the mock legislature.

 The campus newspaper, The Oklahoma Daily, is produced daily during the fall and spring semesters and weekly during the summer semester.
 The Oklahoma Dailys sister publication, Sooner yearbook, creates a 400-page coffee table book for current students and alumni.
 Sooner, ranked as one of the top two yearbooks nationwide, focuses on capturing the year with storytelling packages of text, photos and design.